Mpumelelo9802/String-reversal-application/README.md

 ### Contact

-For any questions, please contact Nicolas at Mpumelelo9802@gmail.com
+For any questions, please contact me at Mpumelelo9802@gmail.com